raja045/CEHv12_Ultimate_Study_Guide/Module 20 - Cryptography 101.md

   - Uses flaws in SSL v2
   - Not only web servers; can be IMAP and POP servers as well

+---
 ### <u>Cryptography Attacks</u>

 - **Known plain-text attack** - has both plain text and cipher-text; plain-text scanned for repeatable sequences which is compared to cipher text
 - **Chosen plain-text attack** - attacker encrypts multiple plain-text copies in order to gain the key
 - **Adaptive chosen plain-text attack** - attacker makes a series of interactive queries choosing subsequent plaintexts based on the information from the previous encryptions; idea is to glean more and more information about the full target cipher text and key
-- **Cipher-text-only attack** - gains copies of several encrypted messages with the same algorithm; statistical analysis is then used to reveal eventually repeating code
+- **Cipher-text-only attack** - gains copies of several encrypted messages with the same algorithm; statistical analysis is then used to reveal eventually repeating code.
 - **Replay attack**
   - Usually performed within context of MITM attack
   - Hacker repeats a portion of cryptographic exchange in hopes of fooling the system to setup a communications channel